Designing with AI

 I get this question a lot.

-TL;DR: As part of research for my upcoming book, I analyzed data on 5,304 YC companies.
-Results suggest 726 building true AI agents (13.7%) - a setup where AI drives tools that accomplish tasks on the user’s behald.
+TL;DR: I analyzed data on 5,304 YC companies.
+Results suggest 726 building true AI agents (13.7%) - a setup where AI drives tools that accomplish tasks on the user’s behalf.

 Code for the analysis and an interactive visualization tool for exploring the data is provided in the post below.